cinep10/cinep10.github.io/engineering-notes/index.md

 ## One-line Summary

-This is not a collection of engineering notes.
+This is not a collection of notes.

 It is a record of building a data reliability system.